 Before you start developing a banking app, think about the features that are low on the app’s priority list and are easy to drop, and drop them.
 Deciding what not to do is as important as making up the list of features you are going to provide for sure.

-Minimalistic Yet Attractive UI/UX
+Minimalistic yet Attractive UI/UX

 Don’t forget about the look and feel in the process of your mobile banking app development.
 Good UI/UX is integral to the process.
 Effective UX can be critical to the success of your application.
-Look closer at your potential target audience, carry out usability studies, conceptualize ideas, and write user stories to understand what users expect from your application.
+Look closer to your potential target audience, carry out usability studies, conceptualize ideas, and write user stories to understand what users expect from your application.
 Build it with these results in mind.

 UI/UX should add convenience to the app, not to detract from it.
 The app can benefit from pagination, animation, and other techniques that make it “live”, but too many bells and whistles will be abundant.